 AA, NA, and the big book groups have millions of followers and attendees, and have been very successful over the years.
-But the first stage of help - physically detoxing - will need more specialist care.
+But initially, it's important to get professional help to detox safely, and comfortably.

 Step 4 - Get Independent Reviews